Kurrawong/sparql-training-live/README.md

 1. QALI - Queensland's Address DB
 2. BDR - Biodiversity Data Repository

-Unlike modules 1 - 4, these require specific system access to execute but they should be informative even for those without access.
+Unlike modules 1 - 4, these require specific system access to execute, but they should be informative even for those without access.
 Notes on how to use these different 5th modules are contained within them.

 Training Modules: